Are You a Persecutor, a Rescuer, or a Victim?

 I am a Victim But I want to be a Creator

 Accept your vulnerability and become a problem solver and a survivor.
 Learn problem-solving techniques, meditate, and ask yourself ‘what can you do?’.
 Be more outcome orientated and less problem orientated.
 Create a gratitude list of things that are good in your life – ‘I can do this’.
-The first step is to identify one practical and easy step you can take towards the outcome you want.
+The first step is to identify one practical and easy step you can take toward the outcome you want.

 Eric Berne, the psychiatrist, wrote a book in 1964 called, ‘The Games People Play‘.
 It has since sold over 5 million copies and describes both functional and dysfunctional social interactions.
 In essence, it was the start of the concept we know as the 3 ego states of parent, child, and adult.